 Selection ProcessCompleteness of information is essential for consideration.
 Recipients will be selected by the Honors and Awards Committee comprised of representatives from the Society’s divisions.
 Because of the large number of nominations typically submitted, late nominations are not accepted.
 Please keep in mind that many of our awards are open to non-ANS members, and nominating colleagues who are not members is a unique way to cultivate new ANS relationships.
 Self-nominations are not accepted.

-Presentation of AwardsThe selected recipients, with the exception of the Smyth award, will be honored at the ANS Annual Meeting Opening Plenary on June 13, 2022.
-The Smyth Award will be presented at the NEI Nuclear Energy Assembly in June 2022.
-Honorees will be notified of their selection before May 2022.
+Presentation of AwardsThe selected recipients will be honored at the ANS Annual Meeting Opening Plenary on Monday, June 12, 2023.
+Honorees will be notified of their selection before May 2023.

 Division Administered Awards